DaTofDOT/Cybertech-4-paa-stribe/README.md

 ## Game Flow
 The game flows as expected, by players alternating turns as show in the game.
+Take your turn by pressing a button on the game UI, only the buttons column matter.

 - **Game End Options:**
   After a game is finished, players are presented with three options: